lilagents-team/firehouse-laywer-b/content/newsletters/August2017FINAL.md

 title: "Changes to Washington Medical Records Laws"
 date: 2017-08-01
 description: "The newsletter discusses updates to medical records laws in Washington, allowing disclosure without patient authorization under specific conditions.
 It also covers legal standards for Local Improvement District (LID) assessments, emphasizing that an assessment is not fundamentally wrong if broadly applied and others could argue its reasonableness."
+summary: "The newsletter discusses updates to medical records laws in Washington, allowing disclosure without patient authorization under specific conditions.
+It also covers legal standards for Local Improvement District (LID) assessments, emphasizing that an assessment is not fundamentally wrong if broadly applied and others could argue its reasonableness."
 volume: 15
 edition: 8
 issue: 8